Loki-Astari/geeky-nextjs/content/posts/NisseV4.md

 };
 ```

 The main code change is within the `run()` method.
-Previously, this method simply accepted a connection and called `handleConnection()` to process the incoming request.
-Thus, it blocked the main thread from accepting another connection until the current connection had been fully handled.
+Previously, this method accepted a connection and called `handleConnection()` to process the incoming request.
+Thus, it blocked the main thread from accepting another connection until the current connection had been entirely handled.

 ```C++
 void WebServer::run()